rohan-varma/rohan-varma.github.io/_posts/2017-2-10-Neural-Net.md

 Previously, our cost function was given by $$ - \sum_{i,j} L_{i,j} log(S_{i,j})$$

 Now, we tack on an additional regularization term: $$ 0.5 \lambda W^{2} $$.
 Essentially, we impose a penalty on large weight values.
 Large weights are indicative of overfitting, so we want to keep the weights in our model relatively small, which is more indicative of a simpler model.
-To see why this is, consider the classic case of overfitting, where our learning algorithm essentially memorizes the training data:
+To see why this is, consider the classic case of overfitting, where our learning algorithm essentially memorizes the training data [5]:

 ![overfitting](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/overfitting.png)